reflectivity/file_format/specs_discussion.md

 My vote is for 3 implemented in this last way, for the purpose that the header can still contain some human-readable information useful for experimental reproducibility even if the contents are overwritten by a column.

 > (Jochen) Here we have to diferentiate between the data format rules and recommendations for software using this format.
+>
 > The format allows for redundant and even for contradicting information.
 It is in the responsibility of the
 > programmer to write out a physically consistend data file.
+>
 > On the other hand we should give some recommendations like the ones mentioned above.
+>
 > Personally I also prefer option 3, but without any further restrictions for the header.
+>
 > We discussed the pointer from header to column entries in an early stage and it was dropped at some point.
-Does anyone remember the
-> reason?
+> With a priorisation *column over header* this is clear to the software.

 #### Future feature request:

 Ability to have an error defined for a quantity in the header, either implemented similar to how quantities are allowed to have a range, or similar to how columns are allowed to be an error of another column”

+> Very good point.
+Artur will make a suggestion fr this.

 ### confusion of physical terms